 Kana: きみ Romanization: ki mi Meaning: you (singular)

-As you see, some Japanese pronouns clearly indicate the speaker's position and sex.
+As you see, some Japanese pronouns indicate the speaker's position and sex.
 (Using gender for male and female is misleading in linguistics.)
 But this does not necessarily mean Japanese is male-centric.
-The language simply provides choice, and which word you use is totally up to you.
+The language provides choice, and which word you use is entirely up to you.

 You also have several choices for we and plural you.
 I have told that Japanese doesn't care about singular and plural, but pronouns are exceptional.
 Using singular pronouns for plural people is strange and vice versa.